-Weaver - Night Shift
+Weaver - Day and Night Shift Openings

 Policy Making Responsibility - The Weaver will have no policy making responsibility.